Estimates for the concentration functions in the Littlewood--Offord problem: Introduction

-Note that a relation between the rate of decay of the concentration function and the arithmetic structure of distributions of independent random variables was discovered for arbitrary distributions of summands in a paper of Arak \cite{Arak} (see also \cite{Arak and Zaitsev, Zaitsev2}).
-Much later, similar relations was found in \cite{Nguyen and Vu, Rudelson and Vershynin08, Rudelson and Vershynin, Tao and Vu, Tao and Vu2, Vershynin} in the particular case of distributions involved in the Littlewood--Offord problem.
-The authors of the present paper are going to devote a separate publication to compare the results of aforementioned papers.
+Note that a connection of the rate of decay of the concentration functions of sums with the arithmetic structure of supports of distributions of independent random variables was found by Arak \cite{Arak}, see also \cite{Arak and Zaitsev}, long before the appearance of the papers \cite{Friedland and Sodin, Nguyen and Vu, Rudelson and Vershynin08, Rudelson and Vershynin, Tao and Vu, Tao and Vu2, Vershynin} in which a similar connection was considered in a particular case of distributions from the Littlewood--Offord problem.
+The authors of the present paper are going to discuss these connections in a separate publication.

-Let $ \log_+(x)$ = $\max\{ 0,\log x\}$.
+Denote $ \log_+(x)$ = $\max\{ 0,\log x\}$.
 The result of Vershynin \cite{Vershynin}, related to the Littlewood--Offord problem, is formulated as follows.

 \begin{proposition} Let $X, X_1,\ldots,X_n$ be i.i.d. random variables and $a=(a_1,\ldots,a_n)\in \mathbf{R}^n$ with $\|a\|=1$.
 Assume that there exist positive numbers $\tau, p, K, L,D$ such that $Q(\mathcal{L}(X),\tau)\leq 1-p$, $\mathbf{E} \,\left|X\right|\le K$, and